Yogs-Community-Projects/yogs_community_projects/apps/yogs_twitch_extension/README.md

 ## Twitch description

 This a community project which shows the members of the Yogscast Stream Team.
-Specificly it shows who is currently live and possible future streams.
+Specifically it shows who is currently live and possible future streams.

 There are two tabs: